SeldonIO/seldon-core/docs/source/contents/about/index.md

 ## Service Mesh Agnostic

-Seldon core v2 can be integrated with any Kubernetes service mesh.
+Seldon Core 2 can be integrated with any Kubernetes service mesh.
 There are current examples with istio, Ambassador and Traefic.

 ![mesh](mesh.png)